FaisalAlammar/911-EMScalls/README.md

 # 📞 911 Emergency Calls Dashboard

-This is an interactive Streamlit web application for analyzing 911 emergency call data in Montgomery County.
-The dashboard helps you explore emergency trends, call types, geographical distributions, and more.
+This is an interactive Streamlit web application for analyzing 911 emergency call data in Montgomery County in Pennsylvania.

 ##  Features